 Also, be sure to wash and sanitize all surfaces in your refrigerator or freezer where the eggs were stored.

 See all related food poisoning lawsuits our lawyers have taken on.

 Do I Have an Almark Foods Egg Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Almark Foods Egg Lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Almark Foods Egg Lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.

 If you or a loved one got sick after eating eggs, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and we can help.
+You may be entitled to compensation by filing a food poisoning lawsuit and we can help.